LumenResearch/heatmappy/README.md

 heatmapper = Heatmapper(
-    point_diameter=50,  # the size of each point to be drawn alpha_strength=0.2,  # the strength, between 0 and 1, of each point to be drawn opacity=0.65,  # the opacity of the heat map later colours='default',  # 'default' or 'reveal'
+    point_diameter=50,  # the size of each point to be drawn alpha_strength=0.2,  # the strength, between 0 and 1, of each point to be drawn opacity=0.65,  # the opacity of the heatmap later colours='default',  # 'default' or 'reveal'
                         # OR a matplotlib LinearSegmentedColorMap object
                         # OR the path to a horizontal scale image (like that found at src/default.png)